cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

 5. Select the **Scale & Settings** link under **_FoodCollection_** container.

-6. In the **Indexing Policy** section, replace the existing json file with default indexing policy as given below.
+6. In the **Indexing Policy** section, replace the existing json file with default indexing policy as given below, this will case Comos DB to all properties.

   ```json